Evelyn’s Table | Michelin-Starred Chef’s Table in Soho

 Welcome to Evelyn’s Table.

-The good news is – by virtue of being one of the few reservable spots in Soho – it can be your table, too.
+The good news is – seeing as it takes reservations – it can be your table, too.

-You’ll have to be quick, of course, because the entire restaurant is but a single, L-shaped marble bar, seating up to eleven voyeurs around the bustling open kitchen.
+You’ll have to be quick, of course, because the entire restaurant is but a single, L-shaped marble bar, seating up to dozen voyeurs around the bustling open kitchen.

 Making it all too easy to end up under the Table, too.